lua-rocks/luapi/README.md

     **to it parts** in this way: `[link_name](#header_name_in_current_file)` or `[link_name](other_file#header_name)`.
 That's why fields must be a headers.
 - [ ] Replace 4 spaces code indents with **```lua** style to enable syntax.
-- [ ] Show doc only for module fields (maybe its default behavior idk).
+- [ ] Show doc only for external module fields.
+- [ ] Multiline comments for fields descriptions.
 - [ ] Custom comments style.
   - [x] Replace **\`** (for subpattern code) with **~**
     (because **`** is used for keywords).